-For the nation as a whole, it was 6.6 percent, or one of every 15 people.
+For the nation as a whole, it was 6.6 percent or one of every 15 people.
 Arizona ranked fourth among states by this measure.

 Among working-age adults, those between 18 and 64 years old, Arizona was fourth-worst.
 Among seniors, those 65 and older, the state was fifth.
 (Alaska and Wyoming were not included.)
 For children, those 17 and younger, Arizona came in fifth.

 With determination and desire to make a difference in our state and the residents of the district and the state.
-I will work to make sure that all workers have a living wage in order to move our state to a higher level than the two worse in the nation. if a young man homeless man sleep in the cold in Chicago a homeless sleeps on a hot pavement in Phoenix, Meaning that even though we sleep in comfortable homes others share the cold or the hot pavement at the same time while others don’t have the same privilege.
+I will work to make sure that all workers have a living wage in order to move our state to a higher level than the two worse in the nation. if a young man homeless man sleeps in the cold in Chicago a homeless sleep on a hot pavement in Phoenix, Meaning that even though we sleep in comfortable homes others share the cold or the hot pavement at the same time while others don’t have the same privilege.
 Our state is a small piece of the world which we live in among other nations with people in need.

 I agree that economists concede that globalization has played a major role in the loss of American manufacturing jobs and, more broadly, the stagnation of U.S. wages and incomes.
 Former Federal Reserve vice chairman Alan Blinder has calculated that 22 percent to 29 percent of all U.S. jobs could potentially be off-shored.
 That’s a lot of jobs: 25 percent would translate into 36 million workers whose wages are in competition with those in largely lower-income nations.
 Of the 11 nations with which the United States is negotiating the TPP, nine have wage levels significantly lower than ours.
 It is time to STOP the TTP on its track.
-We in the congress have the responsibility in maintaining the Jobs in the country for our middle class.
+We in the Congress have the responsibility in maintaining the Jobs in the country for our middle class.

-My opponent speaks about deregulation of the industry and every sector in America what she failed spoke a bout the end results of not having it.
+My opponent speaks about deregulation of the industry and every sector in America what she failed spoke about the end results of not having it.

 THE TERRIBLE EFFECTS OF BUSINESS DEREGULATION